ckofroth/Multigrid/README.md

 This folder contains code to solve the 1D Poisson problem on a line with Dirichlet boundary conditions.
 The code is written in Python.
 The precise contents of this folder are the following files:

-1. A Jupyter notebook `BackgroundandResults.pynb` which contains mathematical preliminaries to explain problem, a brief description of the multigrid method, and features of the code (along with some sample output)
+1. A Jupyter notebook `BackgroundandResults.pynb` which contains mathematical preliminaries to explain the problem, a brief description of the multigrid method, and features of the code (along with some sample output)
 2. A pdf of the Juptyer notebook
 3. A Python file `1DPoissonMG.py` which contains code with the following functionality: